Aarush-Acharya/Aarush-Acharya/README.md

 # 👋 Hi, I’m Aarush
 - I like Flutter
-- Love exploring the in state methods of various functionalities
+- Love exploring the in state methods of implementing various functionalities
-- 📫 How to reach me, My Linkdin: https://www.linkedin.com/in/aarush-acharya-31233022
+- 📫 Reach out to me on, [My Linkdin](https://www.linkedin.com/in/aarush-acharya/)